Back to Inmate Search

 How do I remove my information from the online inquiry application?

-Arrest and inmate inquiry information will remain online for two years from the date of arrest or release from jail.
-To remove the information prior to two years, the Sheriff’s Office must receive an Order of Expunction signed by a judge.
+Arrest and inmate inquiry information will remain online for three years from the date of arrest or release from jail.
+To remove the information prior to three years, the Sheriff’s Office must receive an Order of Expunction signed by a judge.
 For more information about having charges expunged, please contact your attorney.